drvinceknight/sal/README.md

 - 1/6 of the time the game ends
 - 2/3 of the time the player stays where they are.

+We can see check this:

     >>> P[-3]
     array([0. ...
 0.166667, ...
 0.666667, 0.      , 0.166667])
     >>> P[-3, 70]
     0.166667

-## To test that the results listed in this README are correct:
+## To test that the results listed in this README are as expected

     $ python -m pytest --doctest-glob=README.md